 It is a public garden, near the medieval wing of Braga Episcopal Palace.
-In the middle you can find a 17th-century fountain with a statue of Santa Bárbara on top, hence the name of the garden.
+In the middle you will find a 17th-century fountain with a statue of Santa Bárbara on top, hence the name of the garden.

 2. Ídolo Fountain

 It is a water fountain built in the 1st century with inscriptions and carved figures showing that this fountain may have been a shrine.
-Near the fountain you’ll find architectonic traces that lead us to believe that the shrine was part of a temple.
+Near the fountain you’ll find architectonic traces that makes us believe that the shrine was part of a temple.
 It is one of the places best known in the old Roman city due to its unique nature.

 3. Alto da Cividade Thermae